AdvancedTechnologyCoin/arc_core/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Arctic Core release.
+The project leader is the release manager for each ARC release.